Kushner: Palestinians deserve self-determination but uncertain they can govern themselves

 The Palestinian leadership has refused to deal with the Trump administration since late 2017 when the president decided to move the U.S. Embassy to Jerusalem from Tel Aviv and recognized Jerusalem as the capital of Israel.

+He expressed hope, however, that the deal was not simply dismissed out of hand, the Post reported.

+“We’re doing our best to help the Middle East to get a peace plan,” Trump told reporters when asked about the Pompeo recording.
+“I understand why (Pompeo) said that.
+Most people would say it can’t be done.
+I think it can be done.”

-Reporting by Matt Spetalnick; Editing by Peter Cooney
+Reporting by Matt Spetalnick and Katanga Johnson; Editing by Peter Cooney